top of page

 Note that the orbits of the planets in the solar system are not perfect circles, but ellipses.
 The model here simplifies this aspect and displays a circle based on the average distance between the planet and the Sun.

 We thank the Exploratorium for the inspiration through their webpage "Build a Solar System”.
-Adapted by Dr. Jennifer West from the Dunlap Institute at the University of Toronto.

 bottom of page